Lligar/IDC-Project/README.md

 4. An actual complete game for Portfolio.

 ## Game Overview
-The main concept of the game is a Turn-Based Idle Game that simulates battle on a grid style field.
-Player character and enemy will take turns to fight.
-While the enemy will follow a fairly simple logic, the player character will follow a rather more complex logic created by the user.
-The user will create a set of logic with available skills.
-Every skill has movement range, attack range and cooldown timer.
+The main concept of the game is a Turn-Based Idle Game that simulates battle like the 3DO's classic Might and Magic series or Sir-Tech's Wizardry.
+Quiet similar to the classic games the enemy and player character takes turn to attack each other.
 > This part of logic can be freely edited by the player
 >
 > Ex0.
 If enemy is planning to attack this turn use "Block".